thunderbird/mailstrom/test/integration/README.md

 ## Environment Setup

 The integration tests need two mailstrom test accounts (and associated credentials) that already exist on the host server, as well as the port info.
-Each test account must have a mailstrom email address set up with it already.
+Each test account must have a mailstrom (Thundermail) email address set up with it already, and an associated app password (ie. setup in TB Accounts).

 **Note:**
 The tests will leave behind data (i.e. mailboxes/folders/emails) so it is highly recommended you use mailstrom test accounts and not your own personal account.
+For the account password you use the app password that you created in TB Accounts, NOT the password you used to sign into TB Accounts itself.

 Provide your mailstrom test accounts info in a local .env.test file as follows: